U-Lace Progressive Lacing

 Tight near toes

 • This lacing feels progressively tighter towards the toes because the taller “X”s are stretched more tightly.
-This is the exact reverse of regular Progressive Lacing, which feels progressively tighter towards the ankles.
+This is the exact opposite of regular Progressive Lacing, which feels progressively tighter towards the ankles.

 • The lacing may be inverted – tall “X”s near the top and short “X”s near the bottom – so that the lacing feels progressively tighter towards the ankles.